Y3Z0N/ImmersiveFX/README.md

 * Dynamic Surroundings: Mob Effects
 *  ImmersiveFX: SpecialFX

-Difference to DS and EFX
+Difference to DS and IFX

-New added in EmmersiveFX:
+New in ImmersiveFX:
 - Sound when a Monster Spawns
 - Particles when a Monster Spawns
 - Sound when the player Craft something